Web Services

 • Most recent previous educational agency or institution attended.
 Participation in officially recognized activities and sports, and weight and height of members of athletic teams.

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records such as grades, transcripts, disciplinary records, contact and family information, and class schedules.
+FERPA is a federal law that protects the privacy of student education records such as grades, transcripts, disciplinary records, contact information, and class schedules.
 All educational institutions that receive federal funding must comply with FERPA.
 Find out more about FERPA guidelines.